 Mohandas Karamchand Gandhi was the full name of “Bapu Ji” who is our National Father also.
-He was born on 2 October, 1869 in Porbander district of Gujarat to the parents, Karamchand Gandhi and Putlibai.
+He was born on 2 October, 1869 in Porbander district of Gujarat to Karamchand Gandhi and Putlibai.
 He was the youngest of his three brothers.
 His house where he took birth and brought up is famously known as “Kirti Mandir” in today’s time.

 Gandhi ji attained his primary and higher education from Rajkot.
 He was a normal student since beginning and used to be very shy and extremely introvert.
 But he was known for his hard work and strong will power then also.
+He was very punctual and strong in his ethics and moral values.
+It is said that the life of Bapu ji was highly influenced by the teachings of his mother, “Putlibai”.

 Early Life and Education of Mahatma Gandhi

-But one thing that remained with him forever is the respect and that he would always give to his teachers.
+But one thing that remained with him forever is the respect he would always give to his teachers.
 He never copied in his exams to get more marks.
 A one such incident is famous in his childhood where his teacher asked him to copy something but he refused as he would consider this as a crime.

 Out of his all brothers, Gandhi ji was more closed to Laxmidas.
 His father died in the year 1885 when he was in the school.
 He had taken admission in Samaldas Mahavidyala school but did not like the atmosphere.
 After the death of his father Gandhi ji wanted to go for higher education as everyone suggested him to do the same for the betterment of his career.